codecapsules-io/incident-response-plan/during.md

 **Every team member is empowered to start this process.**  If you see something, say something.

-`TODO: Customize categories/severities as necessary.
-This simple example (incident vs. no incident) is based on impact categories in NIST SP 800-61r2.`

 # Initiate Response

 ## Name the Incident

-Create an [simple two-word phrase](http://creativityforyou.com/combomaker.html) to refer to the incident---a codename---to use for the incident file and channel(s). `TODO: Customize incident naming procedure.`
+Create a [simple two-word phrase](http://creativityforyou.com/combomaker.html) to refer to the incident---a codename---to use for the incident file and channel(s).

 ## Assemble the Response Team

-1. Page the on-duty/on-call Incident Commander. `TODO: Add Incident Commander call list or procedure`
+1. Page the on-duty/on-call Incident Commander.
-1. **Do not** discuss the incident outside the response team unless cleared by the Incident Commander
+2. **Do not** discuss the incident outside the response team unless cleared by the Incident Commander
-1. Launch and/or join the response chat at {{RESPONSE_CHAT}}.  `TODO: Add response chat launch procedure.`
+3. Launch and/or join the response chat at {{RESPONSE_CHAT}}.
-1. Launch and/or join the response call at {{RESPONSE_PHONE}} and/or {{RESPONSE_VTC}}.  `TODO: Add response call launch procedure.`
-1. Prefer voice call, chat, and secure file exchange over any other methods.
+4. Prefer Github, Slack and Secure file exchange over any other methods.
-1. **Do not** use primary email if possible.
+5. **Do not** use primary email if possible.
 If email is necessary, use sparingly or use {{ALTERNATE_EMAIL}}.
-Encrypt emails when any participant is outside the {{ORGANIZATION_DOMAIN}} domain.  `TODO: Add alternative email details and procedure, e.g., on-demand Office 365 or GSuite`
+Encrypt emails when any participant is outside the {{ORGANIZATION_DOMAIN}} domain.
-1. **Do not** use SMS/text to communicate about the incident, unless to tell someone to move to a more secure channel.
+6. **Do not** use SMS/text to communicate about the incident, unless to tell someone to move to a more secure channel.
-1. Invite on-duty/on-call responders to the response call and response chat.
+7. Invite on-duty/on-call responders to the response call and response chat.
-    * Invite the security team.  `TODO: Add security team contact list or procedure.`
+    * Invite the security team.
-    * Invite a SME for affected teams and systems.  `TODO: Add team SME contact list or procedure.`
+    * Invite a SME for affected teams and systems.
-    * Invite executive stakeholders and legal counsel at earliest opportunity, but prioritize operational responders.  `TODO: Add executive stakeholder contact list or procedure.`
+    * Invite executive stakeholders and legal counsel at earliest opportunity, but prioritize operational responders.
-1. _OPTIONAL:_ Establish an in-person collaboration room ("war room") for complex or severe incidents. `TODO: Add collaboration room procedure.`
+8. _OPTIONAL:_ Establish an in-person collaboration room ("war room") for complex or severe incidents.

 ### Reference: Response Team Structure